 However, the reality is that most men’s small groups stall out.
 Ironically, the same small group that can bring about great change is also fragile to sustain.

-The Case: Why Small Groups?
+The Case: Why Small Group Ministry?

 Jesus used a small group to create momentum.
 Think about it: Jesus launched His divine plan to redeem mankind by making disciples out of a small group.
 Amazing!
 The question, of course, is why would He do that?
 Why a small group?